Teachers' Favourite Books

 Here I am reading one of the Famous Five series, aged about 8.

-Mrs Martin: I also loved Enid Blyton but my absolute favourite was Noel Streatfield.
+Mrs Hudson: I also loved Enid Blyton but my absolute favourite was Noel Streatfield.
 My mum used to have to take my book away to stop me from reading when I should have been asleep.
 I liked 'White Boots' the best because I used to ice skate but I also enjoyed Ballet Shoes, The Circus Comes to Town, Apple Bough, Gemma and Sisters, Sunday's Child and as many others as I could get my hands on.

 Miss Willars: My favourite book as a child was the Harry Potter series.
 The Philosopher's Stone was first published when I was 10 years old, and so began my journey of magical discovery.
 I eagerly waited by the post box on my 11th birthday for an owl delivering news of my place at Hogwarts.
 I am still waiting now!